 Personality, mood, and communication abilities may be affected too.
 Individuals with AD generally die within eight years of being diagnosed.

-However, certain individuals could die within one year following diagnosis, while some may endure as long as 20 years.
+However, certain individuals could die within one year following diagnosis, while others may endure for as long as 20 years.

 The Alzheimer’s patient may have trouble identifying time and location.
 For instance, dress late at night or wander off and become lost.
-People and surroundings can confuse.
+People and surroundings can be confusing.

-The condition typically advances to the point where it becomes difficult for patients to be accepted by others or be able to comprehend other people.
+Typically, the illness progresses to the point where patients find it challenging to understand or accept other people.
 In the last stages, the patient becomes sick and bedridden.

 Free radicals are a third factor in the creation of plaques and tangles.
 Free radicals are highly active chemicals that can form in the brain and damage brain cells.
-The antioxidants are chemical compounds that can react with free radicals and eliminate them.
+Antioxidants are chemical compounds that can react with free radicals and eliminate them.

-Unfortunately, there is an effective treatment for the disease Alzheimer’s.
-However, medications may help slow the progression of the disease or ease certain symptoms and delay the requirement for treatment.
+Unfortunately, there is no effective treatment for the disease Alzheimer’s.
+However, medications may help slow the progression of the disease, ease certain symptoms, and delay the need for treatment.
 Other treatments and services are also available.

 Causes of Alzheimer’s Disease

 The causes that cause Alzheimer’s disease aren’t yet understood.
-Alzheimer’s is caused by the loss of brain cells and changes to the brain’s cortex.
+Loss of brain cells and changes to the brain’s cortex are the causes of Alzheimer’s.
 Free radicals are a third factor that causes the formation of plaques and tangles.

 Free radicals are highly active chemicals that can form in the brain and damage brain cells.
-The antioxidants are chemicals that interact with free radicals and eliminate them.
+Antioxidants are chemicals that interact with free radicals and eliminate them.
 A further risk is an inheritance.

 Families whose members have experienced AD tend to be more likely to be diagnosed with Alzheimer’s than people whose families don’t have this type of history.
-If you suffer from hypothyroidism or suffer head injuries are also at an increased risk of AD.
+If you suffer from hypothyroidism or head injuries, you are also at increased risk of developing AD.

 Certain environmental factors have been suggested as causes of Alzheimer’s disease.